Top Greek islands & Mainland Destinations

 Ancient Lefkada, in Greece: The name Lefkada has derived from the word Lefkas Petra (white stone), which happens to be a prehistoric name of today's Leukada, located in the southern part of the island.
-The southern cape, which is conspicuous by its white rocky promontories is where the poet Sappho gave away her life for the sake of love, which in turn provide the name to the city.
+The southern cape, which is conspicuous by its white rocky promontories is where the poet Sappho gave away her life for the sake of love, which in turn provides the name to the city.

 The city of Lefkada was brought into existence by the Corinthians and with the passage of time, the entire island was referred to in the same name.
 Renowned geographer Stravonas is of the opinion that the prehistoric city of Nirikos was renamed as Lefkada and was made to function as the capital of the island by the Corinthians.

 Human habitation in Lefkada goes back to the Paleolithic era.
-The renowned German archaeologist Wilhelm Dairepfeld in association with Henry Schliemann who took part in the Troy excavations carried out wide-ranging archaeological investigation at Nydri, which offered fascinating insight on the ancient city of Lefkada courtesy remnants from the Copper Age dating back to 2000 BC.
+The renowned German archaeologist Wilhelm Dairepfeld in association with Henry Schliemann who took part in the Troy excavations carried out a wide-ranging archaeological investigation at Nydri, which offered fascinating insight on the ancient city of Lefkada courtesy remnants from the Copper Age dating back to 2000 BC.

 The prehistoric city of Nirikos, which dates back to the 7th century BC was discovered by archaeologists in Kalligoni and historians are unanimous in their opinion that it was the island's original capital.
 A massive wall encircled it.
 Today though, only a part of the wall is left and the major portion of the wall has been lost to the wrath of nature.

 The earliest history of Lefkada, dating back to the 7th century BC was once a key Corinthian colony till the Roman conquest.
 It was politically linked to the city of Corinthos.
-The city of Lefkada provided assistance in tumultuous events like the battle of Salamina, the battle of Platees and the Peloponnesian war as a trusted partner of the Spartans.
+The city of Lefkada provided assistance in tumultuous events like the battle of Salamina, the battle of Platea and the Peloponnesian War as a trusted partner of the Spartans.
 It also offered military assistance during the conquest of Alexander the Great.

 The city of Lefkada offered tremendous resistance to the Romans particularly during the 3rd century B.C., before ultimately surrendering to the marauding Romans in the 2nd century.
 During the Roman regime, numerous important projects were undertaken like the stone bridge for instance that linked the island of Lefkada with Akarnania, They also reconstructed the ancient wall that was also constructed by the Romans.